Freeocart/foc_carousel/README.md

 3. Customize frontend templates for each carousel you want with template postfix feature
 4. D&D support - easily reorder your slides with mouse

+### How to use custom templates?

+Just add postfix setting to carousel block and create `foc_carousel_<prefix>.tpl` file.
+After this, carousel block will use custom template.

 ![FOC:Carousel settings](./preview.png)